pz5n/lib-bonn/README.md

-# Crawler for the OPAC catalog of lib.bonn.de
+# Crawler for the OPAC of lib.bonn.de

 ## Installation